KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Only the humble can hear resonance clearly.

 **Responsibility**
-Every action echoes across the soul’s layers.
+Every action reverberates across the soul’s layers.
 Spiritual maturity means conscious responsibility
 for one’s energetic imprint — across time and structure.